go-pkgz/routegroup/README.md

 **Handling Root Paths Without Trailing Slashes**

 When working with mounted groups, you often need to handle requests to the group's root path without a trailing slash.
-For this purpose, `routegroup` provides the `HandleRoot` method:
+For this purpose, `routegroup` provides the `HandleRoot` or `HandleRootFunc` methods:

 ```go
 // Create mounted groups